We can put down our political weapons and unify our country by agreeing to focus on our fundamentals. They are:

 To be “equal under the law”, the law must treat each citizen the same and do it’s best to prevent me from violating your rights.

 Realizing that every conflict is a collision of rights is the first step to unity.
 That understanding gives us the knowledge that our most fundamental rule of human behavior must be to respect the rights of our fellow human beings and never violate them.
+It’s always about some degree of tyranny and slavery.

 To whatever degree I violate your rights, to that degree I am a tyrant.
 To whatever degree you restrict my rights, to that degree you are my slave master.